briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/01_YN_WindowsOnly.md

 ```

 <!--
+helm repo list

+helm list

 PS C:\devbox> helm repo add hashicorp https://helm.releases.hashicorp.com
-"hashicorp" has been added to your repositories
+"hashicorp" has been added to our repositories
 PS C:\devbox> helm repo update
-Hang tight while we grab the latest from your chart repositories...
+Hang tight while we grab the latest from our chart repositories...
 ...Successfully got an update from the "hashicorp" chart repository
 ...Successfully got an update from the "jenkins" chart repository
 Update Complete. ⎈Happy Helming!⎈